Skip to main content

 Progress in Project WPs:

 The team has started addressing specific strands related to WP1, WP2, WP4, and is in the process of addressing WP3.
-WP4 was unfortunately halted after the SARS-COV2 outbreak, but the next museum visits have been arranged, and permission has been granted to access the material (namely Cretan Hieroglyphic, Linear A and Cypro-Minoan inscriptions) housed in the Museum of Heraklio, Crete and the Museum of Cyprus, Nicosia in September.
+WP4 was unfortunately halted after the SARS-COV2 outbreak, but we resumed full flow at the beginning of 2022.
+Museum permissions have been granted to access the material (namely Cretan Hieroglyphic, Linear A and Cypro-Minoan inscriptions) housed in the Museum of Heraklio, Crete and the Louvre Museum, Paris.
 These visits are geared towards the first-ever creation of 3D models of all inscriptions (mainly tablets) written in the Aegean undeciphered scripts.

 Dissemination: